 - You guess the problem and then fix it.

-- We tell you the problem per se, and then you invest all your time fixing it instead of first guessing it.
+- We tell you the problem per se, and then you invest all your time fixing it instead of first assuming it.

 Which one would you prefer?